Duba Concession

 Birdwatching in the Okavango is a serious pursuit.
 The Delta supports over 400 bird species, and the floodplain habitats around Duba's concession area provide conditions for waterbirds, raptors, and grassland species that are difficult to observe elsewhere in Botswana.
 For guests whose experience of a destination is partly shaped by morning walks and the quality of a guide's knowledge, this matters.
 The non-dining hours at a camp like Duba are as carefully considered as the food, and the two inform each other: what you see before breakfast sharpens how you experience it.

-Guests interested in the full range of what the region offers beyond the camp boundary should consult our full Okavango Delta experiences guide.
-For those who want to understand the bar and wine side of Delta lodge hospitality, our bars guide and wineries guide provide further context.
+Guests interested in the full range of what the region offers beyond the camp boundary should consult the surrounding Delta landscape.

 Planning Your Stay